Paul L. Prather, Ph.D.

 Ph.D. – University of Georgia, 1988

 My research interests involve understanding the neurobiological mechanisms underlying the addictive states produced by drugs of abuse.
-As an initial step in this direction, I am investigating the cellular and molecular mechanisms of signal transduction mediated by G-protein coupled receptors with which drugs of abuse interact.
-In particular, the research focus of my laboratory involves study of drugs of abuse that signal through opioid (μ-, δ- and κ-) and cannabinoid (CB1 and CB2) receptors.
+Specifically, for over 20 years I have investigated the cellular and molecular mechanisms of signal transduction mediated by G-protein coupled receptors (GPCRs) with which drugs of abuse interact.
+In particular, the research focus of my laboratory involves the study of drugs of abuse that signal through opioid (m-, d- and k-) and cannabinoid (CB1 and CB2) receptors.
+My research has been funded from many sources, including grants from the NIH, private foundation awards, drug company contracts and intramural grants from UAMS.

 Recent Research Support